DJSures/Apple_II_USB_Joystick_Keyboard_Emulator/README.md

 # Keyboard Modes
 The shortcut keys CTRL-A twice will change the number pad between cursor keys or numbers.
 Of course, your keyboard of an authentic Apple II won't have this magical number pad.
 A clone will!

+# ALT-F4 Shortcut
+I made a shortcut for pressing ALT-F4 on the keyboard, by hitting CTRL-Q twice.
+The reason was to close the foreground application on my Apple quickly.

 # Sound
 To receive the startup beep and shortcut key combination beeps, connect a speaker to pin #16